siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

 - server.ssl.trust-store - Path of the keystore used for storing trust certificate.
 - server.ssl.trust-store-password - Password of trust keystore.
 - cn.usernames - Provide list of CN names of client.
-- header.validation.required - If additional header, payload validation requried.
+- header.validation.required - If additional header, payload validation required.
 Enable it with true value.
 - validation.keystoretype - Type of keystore file which used in header validation.
 - validation.keystorePath - Path of the keystore used to store the certificate which will be used for header signature validation.
 - validation.keystoreSecret - Password of validation keystore.
 - validation.publicKeySequence - Alias of the certificate used for header validation.

-Note: The Jasypt, Key Vault implemenation are optional.
+Note: The Jasypt, Key Vault implementation are optional.